Rolandkuku/rng4e/README.md

 # This is G4E

 This is the third version of the [Girondins4ever](http://www.girondins4ever.com/) android app.
 It was re-written using [React Native](https://facebook.github.io/react-native/).
-It allows any Android device owner to keep up with the latest news about the greatest football team of all times: the Girondins de Bordeaux:
+It allows any Android device owner to keep up with the latest news about the greatest football team of all times: the Girondins de Bordeaux 🔵⚪️

-<iframe width="560" height="315" src="https://www.youtube.com/embed/giE7svTR0Ko" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Setup